These raspberry lemon bars have a creamy, honey-sweetened filling and a buttery 100% whole grain crust!

-These raspberry lemon bars are kind of ridiculous.
-Healthy?
-Well, they’re healthier.
-But they so do not taste like it!
-I used white whole wheat flour in both the crust and the filling, and honey to sweeten the raspberry lemon filling.
+I can’t get over it.
+These raspberry lemon bars are ridiculously delicious!
+Nobody will have a clue that they’re made a little healthier – and loads healthier than some other raspberry lemonade bars that call for Jell-o.
 I don’t think I can ever go back to boring old lemon bars.
 These are so creamy and that crust… it’s not a normal crust.
 It’s a buttery cookie crust.

 I’d been trying to come up with my own honey sweetened lemon bars recipe since January when I was experiencing some winter denial.
 They were all catastrophic disasters.
 It was a sad situation and much honey was sacrificed.